Why I Use a Bullet Journal | The Benefits of the Bujo

 It is easy to learn.
 Although it might seem difficult with all the fancy terms – rapid logging, future log, collections – it really isn’t.
 Grab a blank book, sit down, work through putting pen to paper, and you will quickly see that this is not a complicated system.
 It can be as basic, or as complicated, as you want it to be.

 Everything is in one place.
-No more family calendar, work calendar, school calendar, and multiple to-do lists.
-Because you have unlimited pages for each day, week, month, you can include everything you need to remember and have it handy at all time.
+No more family calendars, work calendars, school calendars, and multiple to-do lists.
+Because you have unlimited pages for each day, week, and month, you can include everything you need to remember and have it handy at all times.

 It’s great for working towards short- and long-term goals.
 I include yearly goals at the beginning of my bujo, and then track throughout the year how I’m doing.
 Some people use a habit tracker to do this, but I just use my monthly and daily logs to annotate what I need to work on.
 It helps to keep me focused.